Alexandra Breckenridge: Career

 Since 2019, Breckenridge has played lead character Melinda "Mel" Monroe, a nurse-midwife who moves to a small northern California town following a personal tragedy, in the Netflix series Virgin River.
 The series was renewed for fourth and fifth seasons by Netflix in September 2021.

 Personal life

 Breckenridge married guitarist Casey Hooper in September 2015.
 They had their first child, a son, in September 2016.
 Their second child, a daughter, was born in December 2017.
+They reside in Georgia.

 Breckenridge is the niece of actor Michael Weatherly.
 She has several tattoos that are covered by make-up for her on-screen projects, but not during photo shoots.